Optimal trace-distance bounds for free-fermionic states: Testing and improved tomography: Preliminaries

 where $Q \in \mathrm{O}(2n)$ and $\{\lambda_j\}^n_{j=1}$ are, respectively, the orthogonal matrix and the normal eigenvalues associated with the normal form of $\Gamma(\rho)$.
 If the Gaussian state $\rho$ is pure, then all the normal eigenvalues are equal to one, hence the parity is equal to $\det(Q)$.
 We now mention an important formula that relates the overlap of two pure fermionic Gaussian states to their correlation matrices~\cite{Bravyi_2017}. \begin{lemma}[Overlap between two pure Gaussian states~\cite{Bravyi_2017}] The overlap between two Gaussian state vectors $\ket{\psi_1}, \ket{\psi_2}$ is

 \end{lemma} It can be shown that the preceding formula is consistent with the fact that two Gaussian states with opposite parity have zero overlap: in fact, the Pfaffian of the sum of the correlation matrices associated to the two pure Gaussian states with opposite parity must be zero, as follows from Corollary 2.4.(b) of Ref.~\cite{TAM2010412}.
-In our discussion, we leverage the following lemma, which is available in the literature in various forms (for instance, see Ref.\ \cite{Windt_2021}).

-\begin{lemma}[Purification of a mixed free-fermionic state.]
+In our discussion, we also leverage the following two well-known lemmas from the literature~\cite{Surace_2022}. \begin{lemma}[Reduced state of a free-fermionic state is free-fermionic] Let \( \rho \) be an \( n \)-qubit free-fermionic state.
+Let \( r \leq n \).
+Then the reduced state \( \rho_r \), obtained by tracing out the last \( n-r \) qubits, is a free-fermionic state. \end{lemma} \begin{proof} The proof follows by expressing the reduced state \( \rho_r \) in the Majorana basis and applying Wick's theorem, which holds for the free-fermionic state \( \rho \).
+The conclusion follows from the fact that any quantum state whose coefficients, when expressed in the Majorana basis, are consistent with Wick's theorem, is a free-fermionic state. \end{proof} The following lemma is available in the literature in various forms (for instance, see Ref.\ \cite{Windt_2021}). \begin{lemma}[Purification of a mixed free-fermionic state.]
 Any $n$-qubits mixed free-fermionic state $\rho$ can be purified into a pure free-fermionic state vector $\ket{\psi_\rho}$ of $2n$-qubits.
 Specifically, the purified state vector $\ket{\psi_{\rho}}$ corresponds to the free-fermionic state associated with the correlation matrix

 \end{lemma} \begin{proof} Since any free-fermionic state is fully specified by its correlation matrix, we only need to demonstrate that $\Gamma(\ketbra{\psi}{\psi})$ is a valid correlation matrix corresponding to a pure state, and that the partial trace of this pure state corresponds to $\rho$.
 This latter assertion is trivial, as taking the partial trace with respect to qubits indexed by $E := \{n+1, \dots, 2n\}$ of $\ketbra{\psi}{\psi}$ involves considering only the restriction of $\Gamma(\ketbra{\psi}{\psi})$ to the first diagonal block, corresponding to $\Gamma(\rho)$, and thus yielding the state $\rho$~\cite{Surace_2022}.
 Therefore, we are left to demonstrate that $\Gamma(\ketbra{\psi}{\psi})$ is a valid correlation matrix corresponding to a pure state.
 In particular, we need to show that it is real-anti-symmetric with eigenvalues $\{\pm i\}_{j=1}^{2n}$.
 The fact that it is anti-symmetric follows from the fact that $\sqrt{I_{2n} + \Gamma^2(\rho)}$ is Hermitian.
 Since it is anti-symmetric and real, its eigenvalues are purely imaginary.
 We are left to show that the eigenvalues are all one in absolute value.
 This follows from the fact that $\Gamma(\ketbra{\psi}{\psi})$ is unitary, as can be verified by inspection. \end{proof}